iamshishirgaire/IOE-Syllabus-Data/faculties/civil/3sem/strength_of_materials.md

-# Syllabus

-## STRENGTH OF MATERIALS

-**Course Objectives:**

-The purpose of the course is to provide the students with basic knowledge in material behavior, stress-strain relations and their analysis.
-During the course, students will review on mechanics first and obtain knowledge in stress-strain relations, their types.
-At the end students will have basic concept on theory of flexure and column buckling.

-## **Course Content:**

 1. **Axial Forces, Shearing Forces and Bending Moments (8 hours)**
     * Plotting shearing force, bending moment and axial force diagrams for determinate structures (beams and frames)
     * Concept of superposition for shear forces, bending moments and axial forces due to various combinations of loads